sudoplatform-labs/ffi-tutorials/Quick_FFI_Intro/readme.md

 	2. The created libraries (libcharcount.a and libcharcount.dylib) will be created in ./target/debug/
 3. Build and run the sample C-language test app
-	1. Navigate into the project sub-directory "c" and build the test application by typing:
+	1. Navigate into the project sub-directory "test_app/" and build the test application by typing:

 		`gcc main.c -L ../countchars/target/debug -lcountchars -o main`